sierraobryan/xkcdoc/README.md

 - Add go to specific ID functionality
 - Fun: add endorsements to tags and then order by endorsements when showing tags
 - cache the first comic so as not to make that network call everytime
+  - this is actually probably the hardest thing to cache because I have no idea how to guess when a new front page is posted except to check everytime
   - <s>Put an indication that it is new in the history</s>
 - combine database and remote calls so that it gives an ID checks in database then makes the network call
 - I think it would be idea to only pass the ID which I think is an easy change - then you can guarantee it's only a small amount of data moving around